-Grading System SPEA follows the official grading system of Indiana University described in the introductory section of the bulletin.
+Grading System O'Neill follows the official grading system of Indiana University described in the introductory section of the bulletin.

 Incomplete A grade of Incomplete can only be given to a student facing a hardship such that it would be unjust to hold the student to the established time limits for completing the work.
-To be eligible for the incomplete in a SPEA course, the student's work must be of passing quality, and the student must have completed 75% of the course requirements.
+To be eligible for the incomplete in a O'Neill course, the student's work must be of passing quality, and the student must have completed 75% of the course requirements.
 The incomplete must be removed within the time specified by the instructor of the course; if not, the grade automatically changes to an F one calendar year after the Incomplete was given.

 Withdrawals Students must formally withdraw from courses in the timeframe allowed by the Registrar's office.
-This information can be found at the Web site www.registrar.iupui.edu.
+This information can be found in the general policies of the Bulletin.

-Intercampus Transfer Students enrolled in the School of Public and Environmental Affairs at any campus of Indiana

-University may transfer to SPEA on another campus, provided they are in good standing.
+Intercampus Transfer Students enrolled in the O'Neill School of Public and Environmental Affairs at any campus of Indiana University may transfer to O'Neill on another campus, provided they are in good standing.

-Transfer of Credit A maximum of 6 credit hours for the MPA, and 9 credit hours for the MSCJPS, of appropriate graduate course work with grades of B (3.0) or better may be transferred from degree programs of other academic units within Indiana University or other accredited colleges and universities.
+Transfer of Credit A maximum of 6 credit hours of appropriate graduate course work with grades of B (3.0) or better may be transferred from degree programs of other academic units within Indiana University or other accredited colleges and universities.
 The transfer must be approved by the appropriate graduate program director.

-Credit Earned in Nondegree Status Not more than 12 hours of graduate credit completed as a nondegree student may be credited toward a SPEA graduate degree.
-Not more than 9 hours of SPEA graduate credit earned as a nondegree student may be credited toward SPEA certificate programs.
+Credit Earned in Nondegree Status Not more than 12 hours of graduate credit completed as a nondegree student may be credited toward a O'Neill graduate degree.
+Not more than 9 hours of O'Neill graduate credit earned as a nondegree student may be credited toward O'Neill certificate programs.
 Course Waivers Requests for waiver of specific courses or requirements on the basis of previous course work are to be submitted in writing to the appropriate faculty member or program director.

-Program Deviations Requests for deviation from SPEA programs or school requirements are granted only with written approval from an academic advisor and a campus or program director.
-Disposition by the SPEA program or campus director is final.
+Program Deviations Requests for deviation from O'Neill programs or school requirements are granted only with written approval from an academic advisor and a campus or program director.
+Disposition by the O'Neill program or campus director is final.